 The top layer of the wedding cake model includes the "celebrated cases."
-These cases command a great deal of media attention because the crimes are unusual (such as when James Holmes killed 12 people and injured 70 others in a mass shooting at a movie theater in Aurora, Colorado; or when Dzhokhar Tsarnaev, along with his brother, detonated two bombs at the Boston Marathon, killed a police officer, kidnapped a man, and engaged in a shootout with police) or because the defendants are celebrities or high-ranking officials (consider singer R. Kelly's criminal sexual abuse trial; O. J. Simpson, the celebrated athlete and actor whose "trial of the century" has been the topic of numerous books and documentaries; and Aaron Hernandez, the former NFL player who was convicted of murder).
+These cases command a great deal of media attention because the crimes are unusual (such as when James Holmes killed 12 people and injured 70 others in a mass shooting at a movie theater in Aurora, Colorado; or when Dzhokhar Tsarnaev, along with his brother, detonated two bombs at the Boston Marathon, killed a police officer, kidnapped a man, and engaged in a shoot-out with police) or because the defendants are celebrities or high-ranking officials (consider actor Jussie Smollett's hate crime hoax trial; O. J. Simpson, the celebrated athlete and actor whose "trial of the century" has been the topic of numerous books and documentaries; and Derek Chauvin, the former police officer convicted of George Floyd's murder).
 The legal process for these types of cases is not different from that of the "usual" case, but because of their complexity or high-profile nature, many more resources are devoted in the form of forensic tests, use of expert witnesses, jury sequestering (seclusion), cameras in the courtroom, and crowd control.
-At the same time, due to the widespread media and public model of the criminal justice process whereby a four-tiered hierarchy exists, with a few celebrated cases at the top, and lower tiers increasing in size as the seriousness of cases declines and informal processes (use of discretion) become more likely to occur.
+At the same time, due to the widespread media and public attention given to the cases, extra care is taken to ensure that defendants' rights are protected and the accused are not given preferential treatment based on their status.